 From birth, babies follow their internal hunger and fullness cues.
-They eat when they're hungry and stop eating when they're full.
+They eat when they're hungry and then stop eating when they're full.
 Experts agree that newborns should be fed on demand.
-This means that you bottle- or breastfeed your infant whenever he or she shows signs of hunger, rather than setting a strict schedule.
+This means that you bottle- or breastfeed your infant whenever they show signs of hunger, rather than setting a strict schedule.

 At age 3 to 4 months, babies become more and more interested in the world around them.
 Babies often interrupt feedings by looking around, smiling, cooing, and reaching for a parent's face.
-This is a normal attempt to turn feeding times into a more social event and an opportune time for parents to interact with their babies.
+This is a normal attempt to turn feeding times into a more social event.
+It's a good time to interact with your baby.

 At about 6 months, most babies can start to eat solid foods.
 Some babies may be ready for solid foods at 4 or 5 months.
-Ask your doctor when you can start feeding your baby solid foods.
-This complements breast milk or formula.
-Try to be patient as your baby experiments and learns new eating skills like chewing and using cups and utensils.
+Solid food is given along with breast milk or formula.

 You may be surprised at the number of diapers your newborn goes through every day.
 It's important to change your baby's diaper, because urine and stool can irritate your baby's skin.